Holindauer/AMX-Memory-Layout-Reference/README.md

 However, despite being stored in the 16x64 tile, src2 represents a 64x16 matrix.

-The C array that is loaded into the right-hand-side tile register is the contiguous row-major order layout of the transpose of that 64x16 matrix.
+The C array that is loaded into the right-hand-side tile register is stored in column-major order (ie the contiguous row-major order layout of the transpose of that 64x16 matrix).

 ## Visual Example: